Covid Corporate Finance Facility

 - Commercial paper issued by a finance subsidiary should be guaranteed by their parent company.

-- CCFF will not accept commercial paper with non-standard features such as extendibility or subordination.
+- The Bank of England may not approve any commercial paper with non-standard features such as extendibility or subordination.

 - Should a company’s rating be downgraded, or financial health deteriorates after 1st March 2020, provided it can demonstrate good financial health prior to that date it will remain eligible to participate in the facility.